datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 This time, it worked fine: the calculations were performed element-wise.
 The first person's BMI was calculated by dividing the first element in np_weight by the square of the first element in np_height, the second person's BMI was calculated with the second height and weight elements, and so on.

 Let's do a quick comparison here.
-First, we tried to do calculations with regular lists, like this, but this gave us an error, because Python doesn't now how to do calculations with lists like we want them to.
-Next, these regular lists where converted to Numpy arrays.
+First, we tried to do calculations with regular lists, like this, but this gave us an error, because Python doesn't know how to do calculations with lists like we want them to.
+Next, these regular lists were converted to Numpy arrays.
 The same operations now work without any problem: Numpy knows how to work with arrays as if they are single values, which is pretty awesome if you ask me.

 You should still pay attention, though.
 First of all, Numpy can do all of this so easily because it assumes that your Numpy array can only contain values of a single type.
 It's either an array of floats, either an array of booleans, and so on.
 If you do try to create an array with different types, like this for example, the resulting Numpy array will contain a single type, string in this case.
 The boolean and the float were both converted to strings.